US Open Betting

-Berger is one of the more overlooked golfers on the PGA Tour. look for Berger to be a lock to be in the top 20 at Winged Foot.
-He has +3300 odds to win the US Open in 2021.
+Berger is one of the more overlooked golfers on the PGA Tour.
+Some say that you should look for Berger to be a lock to be in the top 20 at the US Open.
+He has +4000 odds to win the US Open in 2022.

 Rory McIlroy is a former No. 1 golfer in the world and on any given week he could finish atop the leaderboard.
 Don't count him out of this year's US Open as his +1200 odds are well worth the risk.

 Jon Rahm has been one of the most consistent golfers on the PGA Tour, always in position to climb the leaderboard.
-Rahm is ranked second in the world and has +1100 odds to win the 2021 US Open.
+Rahm is the best golfer in the world, the reigning US Open champion, and has +1000 odds to win the 2022 US Open.

 Bryson DeChambeau reinvented himself as one of the most power-based golfers in the game, and has seen his odds skyrocket as a result.
-DeChambeau clocks in at +1400 after winning the 2020 US Open.
+DeChambeau clocks in at +1400, and won the 2020 US Open.

 Collin Morikawa is one of the best young golfers on the entire tour.
-He’ll look to continue his solid play at the US Open where he has +2000 odds.
+He'll look to continue proving that he is one of the elite of the PGA Tour at the US Open where he has +1200 odds.

 Past US Open Winners